codypeak/Sprint-Challenge-Node-Express/Review.md

 ## What is Middleware?  software that acts as a bridge between a database or os and applications that extends functionality.

-## What is a Resource?  resources are intuitive subjects/categories that can help a developer organize and generate restful routes.
+## What is a Resource?  resources are information stored in the database that can be used for promises.

 ## What can the API return to help clients know if a request was successful?
 HTTP status codes in the 200 range, like 200 and 201.